Marine Pest Sectoral Committee, 2019

 Status: Commenced

-Summary: Projects are currently underway to validate PCR assays for 11 priority pest species.
-For information on existing validated molecular assays see activity 2.2.
+• Work is underway to validate PCR assays for 11 priority marine pest species.

 Activity 2.5